atharvacc/MachineChurning/README.md

 #### Parsing

-- Add parsing support for cycle-gan and run it (ip-AC)
 - Add parser for preprocessing images for high resolution images
 - Host data on bucket and add script to download it
 - Testing gray Scale and lab_gray to make sure its working
+- Testing Setting for cycle-gan, and refine it even better.

 #### Modelling
 - Port PyTorch code to Tensorflow.